replicatedhq/chartsmith/chartsmith-app/knowledge.md

 - Check for undefined rather than falsy values when conditionally rendering responses
 - For streaming responses, validate isComplete as boolean type rather than checking for undefined
 - For streaming UI transitions, check isComplete on last message before showing next step
+- For plan messages:
+  - Show loading plan state when intent is complete but no plan exists yet
+  - Match plans to messages using plan.chatMessageIds.includes(message.id)
+  - Remove loading state when matching plan is found
 - When normalizing Centrifugo messages:
   - Check both top-level message.data and nested message fields for state flags
   - Use strict boolean comparison (=== true) for all flags